zchyde/brooklinebooksmith.com/_drafts/gwen---again.md

 ---

+&nbsp;

 ![](/uploads/versions/_mg_1024-compressor---x----500-500x---.jpg)

 Here at Brookline Booksmith we have everything you need to inspire you this summer.&nbsp; Before your vacation (or staycation) cycle through our great titles, helpful travel guides and nifty magazines like [Far Ride](http://farridemag.com/main).

 Far Ride is a periodical dedicated to documenting cycling journeys around the world.&nbsp;

-The beautiful photos and detailed articles illuminate the world of adventure cycling -- a challenging but rewarding way to travel.&nbsp;
+The beautiful photos and detailed articles illuminate the world of adventure cycling – a challenging but rewarding way to travel.&nbsp;

 ![](/uploads/versions/_mg_0950-compressor---x----750-500x---.jpg)